 Please email your submission (your paper and cover letter) to firstname.lastname@example.org with “2016 Student Note Competition” in the email subject line.

 Q. I think I may want to submit a piece but I’m not sure.
 Can I get help?

 A. Yes!
-Victoria or Emma can help with questions and concerns such as: choosing/refining a topic, conducting research and writing, format and style, logistics of writing a paper in conjunction with a seminar or as an independent 2-credit writing project, requirements of the Competition, benefits of publishing, etc. PLEASE email Victoria or Emma (they can be reached via email at email@example.com and firstname.lastname@example.org) if you are considering submitting a piece but feel apprehensive for whatever reason.
-If you decide to submit a note, please send it to email@example.com with the above materials..
+Our Senior Board can help with questions and concerns such as: choosing/refining a topic, conducting research and writing, format and style, logistics of writing a paper in conjunction with a seminar or as an independent 2-credit writing project, requirements of the Competition, benefits of publishing, etc. Please contact email@example.com if you are considering submitting a piece but feel apprehensive for whatever reason.
+If you decide to submit a note, please send it to firstname.lastname@example.org with the above materials.